apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 I took up an operating systems course at my university, so it was really interesting to learn about `mmap` (maps a file to memory, so you can use it like an array) and to see how memory can be shared between processes with `shm_open`.
 I even wrote a piece of code to try it out.
-You can find it [in here](https://github.com/apaszke/apaszke.github.io/tree/master/assets/posts/torch-internals/shared_mem).
+You can find it [here](https://github.com/apaszke/apaszke.github.io/tree/master/assets/posts/torch-internals/shared_mem).

 ### SIMD